stonefl/stonefl.github.io/_posts/2021-02-01-connect-to-oracle-database-with-python-cx-oracle-through-ldap-in-ubuntu.md

 ```

-## Connect to Oracle Database in Python
+## Connect to Oracle Database in Python Programs

-With the above installation and configurations, the following Python scripts can be used to connect to the Oracle Database.
-The scripts is pretty self-explanatory, but you need to note the **[DBservicename]** in the scripts: if your OID is created with only `cn=OracleContext`, then you need to append a dot (.) at the end of service name.
-For my case, my service name is ABC_DEFG and the OID is created only context of `cn=OracleContext`, I need to specify the server as `ABC_DEFG.`.
+With the installation and setttings, the following Python scripts is an example program that can be used to connect to a remote Oracle Database.

 ```python
 '''